TimAndrews13/Zip_Solver/README.md

 1. **Grid detection** — finds and perspective-corrects the puzzle grid using OpenCV contour detection
 2. **Number extraction** — reads each numbered cell using Tesseract OCR
 3. **Barrier detection** — identifies thick wall segments between cells by measuring dark pixel density along cell edges
-4. **Solving** — uses backtracking to find a valid path that visits every cell on the board, and visits the numbered cells in order
+4. **Solving** — uses backtracking to find a valid Hamiltonian path that visits every cell on the board, and visits the numbered cells in order

+---

+## Future Updates

+There are a few future updates that I would like to make to this repo.
+Feel free to clone this repo and push create commits if you think you are up for the challenge to add and implement any of these future enhancements.

+1. **Image Screenshots From LinkedIn** - Take a screenshot from [LinkedIn Zip puzzle](https://www.linkedin.com/games/zip/) to generate the image automatically
+2. **Any Zip Puzzle from Any Source** - Update functions in image_extraction.py to support puzzle images from any source, not just [LinkedIn Zip puzzle](https://www.linkedin.com/games/zip/)
+3. **Cell Color Recognition** - Update image_extraction.py to support non-black and white color extaction
+4. **Cleaner Grid Print to Command Line Output** - Update grid.py to print the Grid Cleaner.
+Options include printing the grid lines and printing the actual solve pad instead of the indicies visited.

 ---